dhconnelly/parents/README.md

 ## Usage

+To install globally:

+    npm install -g @dhconnelly/parents

-To install dependencies, build, and link on your machine:
+For development, you can check out the code, build, run the tests, and link your local build:

+    git clone git@github.com:dhconnelly/parents.git
+    cd parents
     npm install
-    npm run build
+    npm test
     npm link

+Or, to install nothing, you can use `npx @dhconnelly/parents` in place of the `parents` command.

 To compile some programs: